The space environment is so inconvenient for human beings. There is so much that one has to bring along to keep them alive.

 Cosmonaut Valery Ryumin, twice Hero of the Soviet Union, quotes this passage from The Handbook of Hymen by O. Henry in his autobiographical book about the Salyut 6 mission: “If you want to instigate the art of manslaughter just shut two men up in a eighteen by twenty-foot cabin for a month.
 Human nature won't stand it.”

 This was sort of hinted at by the 1999-2000 Russian Sphinx-99 experiment.
 This enclosed six crewmembers in a simulated space station for six months.
 About two months into the experiment there was a bloody fist-fight between two of the Russian crewmembers.
 Shortly thereafter the Canadian female crewmember (Dr. Judith Lapierre) was dragged off camera by the Russian commander and forcibly french-kissed despite her vigorous protests.
 In two separate incidents.
+The researchers reponded by giving Dr. Lapierre the only key to one section of the simulated station.

 And then there is the Break-Off effect.
 This was first reported before the dawn of space travel, by high altitude military airplane pilots.
 It was a type of psychological dissociative anomaly, a feeling of detachment.
 Most pilots felt peaceful, a few euphoric, and about a third were panic-stricken.